danielgreenberger/RaceCar/RosIntegration/Cartographer/README.md

 The Bitcraze output needs to be sampled constantly and converted to the X-Y distance in meters.

-Then, the new orientation of the robot needs to be determined, and the distance will need to be converted to the lab fixed frame.
+Upon each sampling of the distance travelled, the new orientation of the robot needs to be determined, and the distance will need to be converted to the lab fixed frame.

 For more information on how to process the output, you can view the RaceCar implementation at [odometer_calculations.h](https://github.com/danielgreenberger/RaceCar/blob/master/Common/Coordinates/odometer_calculations.h) and [racecar_coordinates.h](https://github.com/danielgreenberger/RaceCar/blob/master/Common/Coordinates/racecar_coordinates.h)